Here’s an absolutely kick-ass collection of my favorite travel and adventure resources.

 The Man in Seat 61: An absolutely indispensable guide to train travel worldwide

-Rail Europe: Traveling by train is the best way to get around Europe.
-The easiest and most economical way to do this is to buy a rail pass through Rail Europe.
-You can purchase country-specific or regional passes that are either unlimited or offer a certain amount of travel days within a period of time.
+Rail Europe: Traveling by train with a rail pass is the best way to get around Europe.
+You can purchase country-specific or regional passes that are either unlimited or offer a certain amount of travel days within a limited time.

 Seat Guru: Choose your seats with knowledge!
 Select your airline and flight number; good seats will be marked in green, and particularly bad ones in red.
 If only it could tell you which seat the crying baby will occupy!